FelipeNegrelle/basedMovies/README.md

 ## Usage

-To use Based Movies, first you have to make sure that you have python installed in your machine and then acess the directory you installed it, and then load:
+To use Based Movies, first you have to make sure that you have python installed in your machine and then access the directory you installed it, and then load:

 ```bash
   pip3 install -r requirements.txt